Cardamom & Pumpkin Spice Solid Coffee Scrub Recipe for Holiday Gifts

 Live in a warmer climate?
 Make these solid coffee scrubs so they have a slightly higher melt point by making the following changes to my cardamom & pumpkin spice solid coffee scrub recipe: 1.5 oz. of shea butter (instead of 2 oz.) and 1 oz. cupuacu butter (instead of .75 oz.)
 This will also make them more shelf stable for shipping purposes.

-For more handmade holiday gift ideas, be sure to check out my Holly-Days favorites on Etsy here for handmade gifts you can buy.
-Or for more DIY holiday gift ideas visit these boards on Pinterest: Unique DIY Christmas Gift Ideas, DIY Stocking Stuffer Sized Christmas Gifts, and Homemade Gift Ideas for Men.
+For more handmade holiday gift ideas, be sure to check out my favorite holiday gift ideas on Etsy here for handmade gifts you can buy.
 You can also find more of my homemade scrub recipes here as well as on my DIY Bath and Body board on Pinterest here.
-(Pictured above is my Orange Coconut Coffee Scrub Recipe.)